Enter your WhatsApp number to receive a FREE demo class link for MDCAT, ECAT, or BCAT.

 Preparing for the MDCAT after completing your A-Levels can feel overwhelming — especially when most resources seem tailored for FSc students.
 But don’t worry, you’re not at a disadvantage.
 In fact, with the right strategy and resources, A-Level students can excel in the MDCAT and secure admission to top medical colleges in Pakistan.
+Wonder how to crack MDCAT for A-Level students with the right strategy?
 This guide will walk you through everything you need to know about MDCAT for A-Level students — from understanding the syllabus overlap to adapting your Cambridge-based preparation to Pakistan’s national medical entry test format.

 The MDCAT (Medical & Dental Colleges Admission Test) is a mandatory exam for entry into medical/dental colleges in Pakistan.
 It consists of 200 multiple-choice questions in Biology, Chemistry, Physics, English, and Logical Reasoning, to be completed in 3.5 hours.
 The exam is scored out of 200 points, with each subject weighted roughly: Biology (34%), Chemistry (27%), Physics (27%), English (9%), and Logical Reasoning (3%).
 For example, the Biology section alone has 68 questions.
 Scoring well on the MDCAT is crucial for admission; typically students need around 55–60% (110–120/200) to pass and pursue an MBBS.